Blick nach Rechts

 The Blick nach Rechts (BNR, View to the Right) is a social democratic German-language information service which appears every two weeks on the Internet.
-Its concern is the current "information about Far-right activities" (subtitle: "Aufklärung über rechtsextreme Aktivitäten"), which in the opinion of the initiators aren't noticed enough by the German media.
+Its concern is the current "information about far-right activities" (subtitle: "Aufklärung über rechtsextreme Aktivitäten"), which in the opinion of the initiators aren't noticed enough by the German media.

 Structure and purchase

 Between 1984 and 2004, the journal appeared as a printed issue, and since then appears as an online-magazine every two weeks, thus with up to 26 issues per year.
 For one-year subscribers, these are also available as e-papers.

 The articles of the most recent online-issue are usually available for free.
 They will be archived with the appearance of the subsequent issue.

-The front-page of the BNR offers a sitemap to get to all the subpages. it is divided into for main rubrics:
+The front page of the BNR offers a sitemap linking to subpages. it is divided into four main sections: